cloudtransformer/umbraco-extended-distributed-calling/readme.md

         <extendedDistributedCalling enabled="true" user="0" type="AgeBase.ExtendedDistributedCalling.Providers.AmazonDistributedCallingProvider" assembly="AgeBase.ExtendedDistributedCalling" />
     </configuration>

 The `enabled` attribute can be used to turn Extended Distributed Calling on or off.
-The `user` attribute must contain the used id which will be used to authenticate any cache refresh request.
+The `user` attribute must contain the user id which will be used to authenticate any cache refresh request.
 The `type` attribute must contain the fully qualified class name.
 The `assembly` attribute must contain the assembly name where the type resides.

 ## Providers